In 2022, tuition for full-time students at Presbyterian College was $38,990 a year.

-If these numbers sound impossible, remember, the displayed price of tuition doesn't always tell the full story.
-Many students pay much less than the total tuition after grants, scholarships, and tuition discounts kick in.
-Additionally, student loans can make thecost of college more manageable until after graduation.
+If this information makes going to college sound impossible, remember, the total cost of tuition isn't the final cost for attending college.
+Many students find the actual cost of college is much less than the total tuition after grants, scholarships, and tuition discounts are applied.
+And, student loans can make the amount you do have to pay out of pocket more manageable until after graduation.

 Presbyterian College is a private, religious institution, which means it has the same tuition for residents of South Carolina as it does for students who live in other states.

-Choosing an insitution where you qualify for the reduced tuition offered to state residentscan save on the overall cost of college.
-Don't forget to confirm your state's guidelines for how to qualify for in-state tuition.
+Choosing a college where you qualify for in-state status can cut the cost of college tuition.
+Take the time to check your state's rules for in-state tuition.
 Every state has its own rules about what makes someone eligible for in-state tuition.
-The most common requirement is that students must have lived in the state for a full year before starting school.
-There may be other criteria as well, depending on where you live.
+In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
+There may be other criteria too, depending on the state you and your parents currently reside in.

 Explore other South Carolina colleges

-International students usually do not qualify for for federal financial aid, but should research private or school-specific aid and scholarships.
-International students who demonstrate financial need may qualify for the following types of financial support at Presbyterian College:
+International students usually do not qualify for for loans or grants from the U.S. government, but may qualify for private or Presbyterian College-specific aid and scholarships.
+International students with need may be eligible for the following types of financial support at Presbyterian College:

 •Loans from outsidePresbyterian College •Athletic Awards •Presbyterian College-specific scholarships •International Students Tuition Waivers